-AOD-164 Field Placement & Practicum Seminar I
+AOD-164 Field Placement and Practicum Seminar I 1.5 Units / 1.5 hours LEC

-This course provides classroom instruction to support the field placement practicum.
-Students will enhance interpersonal and professional communication and problem solving skills as they integrate and apply knowledge and skills developed in the Alcohol and Other Drug Studies Program.
+This course will provide classroom instruction to support the Alcohol and Other Drug Studies Program field placement practicum.
+Students will enhance interpersonal and professional communication and problem solving skills as they integrate and apply knowledge and skills developed in the AODS Program.
+Corequisite: AOD 197A